 How can we tell which opinions are the correct opinion?

 "Look now, this is the starting point of philosophy: the recognition that different people have conflicting opinions, the rejection of mere opinion so that it comes to be viewed with mistrust, and investigation of opinion to determine whether it is rightly held, and the discovery of a standard of judgement, comparable to the balance that we have devised for the determining of weights, or the carpenter's rule for determining whether things are straight or crooked" (v.
 13, p.
 94).

 And to be absolutely clear, he further states, "the opinion that each person holds is not a sufficient criterion for determining the truth" (v.
 14, p.
 94).

 We must devise a method and standard for ensuring our opinion is good.
 We, humans, have figured out a way to devise a standard for measuring and weighing things such as gasoline, gold, silver, the height of a basketball hoop, so "how is it possible that that which is most vital for human beings should lie beyond determination, beyond discovery?" (v.
 16, p.
 94)

 There is a standard; and we must seek it out and discover it and then "put it to use without fail ever afterwards" (v.
 17, p.
 94).
 It will then "rescue [us] from madness" (v.
 18, p.
 94).

 Epictetus then demonstrates two examples in the chapter by applying them to some criteria about what is good: 1) pleasure and 2) pride.

-since both are not constant and can vary, they cannot be used as a measuring standard.
+Since both are not constant and are unstable, they cannot be used as a measuring standard.
 For something to be good, it must be reliable and constant.